questions & answers

 What happens if I move?

-The cost of the infrastructure stays with the home because it is an improvement to the home.
-If you move, the new homeowner will be responsible for taking over any remaining infrastructure payments.
+The cost of the infrastructure stays with the home.
+If you move, the remaining infrastructure fees will be settled during closing.

 How many options will I have for internet speeds?